 Pros of Spaying Your Cat

-Millions of animals are euthanized through the United States shelter system every year.
-In addition, many cities across the country also have an outdoor or feral cat over-population problem.
+Millions of animals are euthanized through the American shelter system every year.
+In addition, many cities across the country have an outdoor or feral cat overpopulation issue.
 Part of this is because cats go through multiple heat cycles a year.
-Therefore they can get pregnant and have many babies over the course of 12 months, worsening the over-population problem.
+Therefore, they can get pregnant and have many babies over the course of 12 months, worsening the overpopulation problem.

-It goes without saying that spaying as many cats as possible greatly reduces the population problem.
+It goes without saying that spaying as many cats as possible greatly reduces this issue.
 If your cat is indoor only but intact (not spayed), she may try to escape or howl to attract a mate during her heat cycles.
 This behavior may lead to an unwanted and unplanned litter of kittens.

-If your cat is spayed, she cannot suffer a pyometra as she gets older.
+Also, if your cat is spayed, she cannot suffer a pyometra as she gets older.
 Pyometra is a condition where the uterus becomes infected and filled with purulent discharge (pus).
-This condition occurs most frequently within a few weeks of a heat cycle ending and is more common in older cats.
+It occurs most frequently within a few weeks of a heat cycle ending and is more common in older cats.
 When this condition occurs, it is a surgical emergency to have your cat spayed.
-If you compare a healthy, happy cat spay costing a few hundred dollars to an emergency pyometra spay costing upwards of $5,000 (depending on the city and exact situation), it makes more sense to spay your cat early and healthy.
+If you compare a healthy, happy cat spay costing a few hundred dollars to an emergency pyometra spay costing upward of $5,000 (depending on the city and exact situation), it makes more sense to spay your cat early and when they’re healthy.

-Spaying your cat will also reduce their risk of developing mammary cancers later in life.
-Studies report an 86 to 91 percent reduction in mammary cancers when spayed prior to six months of age and 12 months of age respectively.
-Because mammary cancers are the third most common type of cancer in cats, why not drastically reduce their risk by spaying?
-If your cat develops a mammary tumor, surgery is invasive and radical (all mammary tissue is surgically removed).
-Yet another reason why prevention makes more sense than treatment.
+Spaying your cat will additionally reduce their risk of developing mammary cancers later in life.
+Studies report an 86% to 91% reduction in mammary cancers when a cat is spayed prior to 6 months of age and 12 months of age, respectively.
+Since mammary cancer is the third most common type of cancer in cats, why not drastically reduce their risk by spaying your pet?
+If your cat develops a mammary tumor, surgery is invasive and radical (all mammary tissue must be surgically removed).
+This is yet another reason that prevention makes more sense than treatment.

-No. Cats can go through their first heat cycle around six to nine months of age.
-Even if your cat is less than one year old, they can still get pregnant!
+No. Cats can go through their first heat cycle around 6 to 9 months of age.
+Even if your cat is less than 1 year old, they can still get pregnant!
 There are no scientific benefits to allowing your cat to have one or multiple heat cycles or a litter of kittens prior to spaying her.

-Not to mention the over-population of cats in this country.
-There are millions of homeless kittens, juvenile and adult cats that need homes.
+There’s also the problem of the overpopulation of cats in this country.
+There are millions of kittens and juvenile and adult cats that need homes.
 Allowing your cat to contribute to this problem should be avoided.

 - Step Four: An incision is made into the abdominal cavity, near the level of the belly button (referred to as the umbilicus in a cat).